LordMorrisonOfCoventry/water_fx/README.md

 Wrap any widget with a `WaterFXContainer`, and it will appear as if it is under water when touched.
 You will see water ripples moving across the surface of your widget.
-Touches can be applied by the pointer, the finger, or by code.
+The image below is an animated screenshot of a Flutter app that is using the WaterFX library.
+This effect can be applied to any Flutter widget;
+image, video, button, table etc. Touches can be applied by the pointer, the finger, or by code.
 E.g. you can use code to simulate rain drops falling on your widget.

 <p><img src="https://github.com/LordMorrisonOfCoventry/water_fx/assets/143798899/93ed45b2-a399-4348-92dc-494999204934?raw=true" alt="WaterFX wrapping an image" /></p>